 In the near future, you may speak to folks about how things were way back in the tangible age of computing when hardware was on-premises.
 You may regale them with tales of vendor misalignments, inventory shortages, and purchase agreements.
 Their eyes widen with confusion as you explain that getting the hardware on-premises was just the beginning of an onerous phase.
-Once it was delivered, you had to find room in the data center facility to house it.
+Once it was delivered, you had to find room in the data centre facility to house it.
 But that’s not all—after the data center setup, another team had to hook the hardware up to the network, as well as install the operating systems and other required software applications including the traditional security provisions.
 “You’re so lucky you have the cloud,” you tell them as they shudder in horror from the very thought of on-premises hardware.

 The Evolution From On-Premises to Cloud Computing

 The cloud innovated the way enterprises build and deploy applications.
-Applications that were deployed to on-premises data centers are now deployed via cloud virtual machines (VMs) or containers.
+Applications that were deployed to on-premises data centres are now deployed via cloud virtual machines (VMs) or containers.
 Installs that use to take days, or even weeks, now take minutes with an established pipeline in place.
-Yet, even with all these advances, cloud security has broad requirements, and organizations must understand where the gaps are in order to reduce malicious threats.
+Yet, even with all these advances, cloud security has broad requirements, and organisations must understand where the gaps are in order to reduce malicious threats.

 The Importance of a Secure AWS Infrastructure

 Running on cloud providers, including Amazon Web Services (AWS), does not eliminate the threat of malware or ransomware.
-Organizations must share the security responsibility and protect what they put in the cloud.
+Organisations must share the security responsibility and protect what they put in the cloud.
 Fortunately, Trend Micro Cloud One™ has you covered.
 The solution is easy to set up and protects your cloud apps from security threats.
 In this article, we'll demonstrate how to set up and run Trend Micro Cloud One on AWS.